AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_integration_report_phase_1.md

 To be filled

 ### Description of integration tests for phase 1
-We should describe here which test we intent to run to validate the system
+We should describe here which tests we intent to run to validate the system.

 #### Test 1
 xxx